ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2022.md

 Going forward, SFL has plans to start the process of adopting the  Task  Force  on  Climate  Related  Financial  Disclosures (TCFD) recommendations in line with SGX requirements.

 ![Image](output_md\Singapura Finance - Annual Report 2022_artifacts\image_000027_bd9c554640d79da28c58e4a9875b0a74e585791b6fcbcb775666bb41a80d4ea9.png)
+**Description**: The bar graph depicts energy consumption in kWh from FY2017 to FY2022.
+The consumption decreased year-on-year, with small reductions in FY2018, FY2019 and FY2020 and a small increase in FY2021, and a significant decrease in FY2022.
+The bars are grey except for FY2022, which is orange, with a dotted line representing the descending trend.
+The energy consumption values and percentage changes are labeled above each bar.

 ## CORPORATE SUSTAINABILITY REPORTING

 Figure 1 .
 Annual energy consumption of SFL from FY2017 FY2022.
 (A) Shows the annual energy consumption of all SFL premises.
 (B) Shows  the  annual  energy  consumption  per employee in all premises.
 Year-on-year percentage reduction shown in red font.

 ![Image](output_md\Singapura Finance - Annual Report 2022_artifacts\image_000028_16409914ebddab4e6d6756a1e465d2dfa910fc21c9066535020258040836d2e4.png)
+**Description**: The bar graph displays the energy intensity (kWh/employee) from FY2017 to FY2022, with gray bars representing the energy intensity for FY2017 to FY2021 and an orange bar representing FY2022; a dotted line indicates a general downward trend in energy intensity over the years, with percentage changes labeled above each bar relative to the previous year's energy intensity.
+The energy intensity values are as follows: 3,094 (FY2017), 2,768 (FY2018), 2,679 (FY2019), 2,762 (FY2020), 2,861 (FY2021), and 2,552 (FY2022).

 SFL's greenhouse gas (GHG) emissions are entirely Scope 2 and are generated due to acquired electricity.
 From FY2021 to FY2022, SFL's production of total annual GHG emissions decreased  by  12%  and  the  GHG  emission  intensity  per employee decreased by 11% (Table 4).